gmmatt/torgeternity/Readme.md

 v.
 2.6.4
 - Fixed issue where scene backgrounds could not be created/changed
 - Fixed issue where enriched text does not appear in some item descriptions
+- Fixed issue where macros could not be dragged onto hotbar or rearranged
+- Known issue: Torg Eternity drag/drop macros from character sheet are temporarily disabled.

 v.
 2.6.1, 2.6.2, and 2.63
 - Changed verified version to hopefully improve Forge compatibility